dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 Here we walk through the code in the Hello World sample to explain how it works.

 > [!TIP]
-> You can also view the full code by visiting the [Dynamsoft Document Scanner Hello World Sample on Github](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html).
+> You can also view the full code by visiting the [Document Scanner JS Hello World Sample on Github](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html).

 ### Reference MDS